RajAgamSinghKalra/Auto_DeepSeek/README.md

 AutoDeepSeek will plan the steps, write files and run code until the task is done.
 All files are saved in the `autodeepseek_workspace` folder.
 Use `exit` to stop the program.

+> **Note**
+> File operations are intentionally restricted to this workspace directory for
+> security.
+If you ask the agent to create something on your Desktop or another
+> absolute path, the file will still be created inside `autodeepseek_workspace`.
+> You can move or copy it elsewhere afterwards.

 ### Optional GUI

 A simple graphical interface is available: